Hemorrhoids – Causes, Symptoms, and Modern Treatment Options

 Hemorrhoids: What severity grades are there?

 The classification of hemorrhoids from Grade I to Grade IV describes the severity of hemorrhoidal disease and refers to internal hemorrhoids.
-In Grade I, the vascular cushions are enlarged but do not protrude outward; symptoms usually manifest as occasional bleeding or slight burning.
-Grade II is characterized by hemorrhoids temporarily protruding from the anal canal during straining but retracting on their own.
-In Grade III, the prolapse persists and must be manually pushed back, with symptoms such as pain, moisture, or foreign body sensation significantly increasing.
-Grade IV describes a permanent prolapse that can no longer be repositioned and is often associated with severe symptoms, inflammation, or complications.
-The higher the grade, the more pronounced the symptoms and the more likely the need for further medical treatment.
+Grade I means the vascular cushions are enlarged but do not protrude; symptoms usually include occasional bleeding or mild burning.
+Grade II is characterized by hemorrhoids that temporarily protrude from the anal canal during straining but retract on their own.
+In Grade III, the prolapse persists and must be manually pushed back, with symptoms such as pain, oozing, or foreign body sensation significantly increasing.
+Grade IV describes a permanent prolapse that cannot be pushed back and is often accompanied by severe symptoms, inflammation, or complications.
+The higher the grade, the more pronounced the symptoms and the more likely advanced medical treatment is needed.

-In Grade I hemorrhoids, the vascular cushions in the anal canal are enlarged but do not protrude outward.
+In grade I hemorrhoids, the vascular cushions in the anal canal are enlarged but do not protrude outward.
 Symptoms are usually mild and mainly manifest as occasional bright red bleeding during bowel movements or slight burning.
-Pain generally does not occur, which is why this severity level often remains unnoticed for a long time.
+Pain usually does not occur, which is why this severity level often remains unnoticed for a long time.

-Hemorrhoids Grade II temporarily protrude from the anal canal during straining or bowel movements but retract on their own.
-Typical symptoms include bleeding, itching, burning, as well as an increasing feeling of pressure or a foreign body sensation.
-The complaints are more pronounced than in Grade I but are usually still well treatable conservatively.
+Grade II hemorrhoids temporarily protrude from the anal canal during straining or bowel movements but retract on their own.
+Typical symptoms include bleeding, itching, burning, and an increasing pressure or foreign body sensation.
+The symptoms are more pronounced than in grade I but are usually still well treatable conservatively.

-With Grade III hemorrhoids, the prolapse persists and must be manually pushed back.
-In addition to bleeding, pain, oozing, mucus discharge, and a pronounced foreign body sensation often occur.
-Quality of life is significantly impaired, and further therapeutic measures are often required.
+In grade III hemorrhoids, the prolapse persists and must be manually pushed back.
+In addition to bleeding, pain, moisture, mucus discharge, and a pronounced foreign body sensation often occur.
+Quality of life is significantly impaired, and further therapeutic measures are often necessary.

 Grade IV hemorrhoids

-Grade IV hemorrhoids are permanently prolapsed and can no longer be pushed back.
-They are often accompanied by severe pain, inflammation, swelling, or complications such as thrombosis.
+Grade IV hemorrhoids are permanently prolapsed and can no longer be repositioned.
+They are often associated with severe pain, inflammation, swelling, or complications such as thrombosis.
 At this stage, surgical treatment is usually necessary, as conservative measures alone are no longer sufficient.

 The development of hemorrhoids is usually multifactorial.
-The most important contributing factors include chronic constipation with straining, a low-fiber diet, and insufficient fluid intake.
+The main contributing factors include chronic constipation with straining, a low-fiber diet, and insufficient fluid intake.
 Lack of exercise and prolonged sitting—especially on the toilet—increase pressure in the rectum.
 Other risk factors are pregnancy, overweight, frequent heavy lifting, and age-related changes in connective tissue.
-In some cases, chronic diarrhea or family predispositions also play a role.
+In some cases, chronic diarrhea or family predisposition also play a role.

-The complaints depend on the location and severity of the hemorrhoids.
-Internal hemorrhoids often initially cause no pain but can be noticed by bright red bleeding during bowel movements.
-A foreign body sensation or oozing secretions are also possible.
-External hemorrhoids can manifest through itching, burning, swelling, or pain.
-Palpable lumps at the anus are typical.
-If a thrombosis occurs within a hemorrhoid, sudden severe pain and a noticeable hardening usually appear.
+The symptoms depend on the location and severity of the hemorrhoids.
+Internal hemorrhoids often cause no pain at first but may be noticed due to bright red bleeding during bowel movements.
+A foreign body sensation or oozing discharge is also possible.
+External hemorrhoids can cause itching, burning, swelling, or pain.
+Palpable lumps around the anus are typical.
+If a thrombosis occurs within a hemorrhoid, sudden severe pain and noticeable hardening usually appear.

 Which symptoms occur with hemorrhoids depending on the grade?